typedb/typedb-docs/08-examples/05-phone-calls-queries.md

 ## 👏 You’ve done it!

-Five Graql queries, each written in a few lines, answered all of our questions.
+Five TypeQL queries, each written in a few lines, answered all of our questions.
 Our imaginary client, Telecom, can now take these insights back to their team and, hopefully, use them responsibly to serve their customers.
 And you ... are the one who made it happen!